Prometheus Long-term Storage

 sum by (name) (count(container_last_seen))

-The metric container_last_seen is a Gauge as defined by cAdvisor, in Monitoring cAdvisor with Prometheus.
+The metric "container_last_seen" is a Gauge as defined by cAdvisor, in their docs Monitoring cAdvisor with Prometheus.

-We then recount the container_last_seen by name in order to get distinct services.
-Returning to the above example, this count will return 1.
+Then "sum by (name)()" or recount by name, in order to get the distinct number of services.
+Returning to the above example, this sum will return 1.

-sum by works similarly but is easier to reason what we expect from the output, a sum of container_last_seen count.
+With "sum by" it's easier to reason what we expect from the output: a sum of container_last_seen counts.

 InfluxDB, working with data